 |Do I need a permit for a shed?

-For sheds that are 10'x12'(120 sq. ft) or smaller, no permit is needed and the shed can be placed 5 ft from your side or rear property line.
+For sheds that are 10'x12'(120 sq. ft) or smaller, no permit is needed and the shed can be placed 5 feet from your side or rear property line.

-For sheds greater than 12 ft in any direction, a Building Permit is required and placement of the shed must follow the building setbacks.
+For sheds greater than 12 ft in any direction, but less than 200 sq. ft., no permit is required, however, placement of the shed must follow the building setbacks of 20' from the side property line, 30' from the rear, and 40' from the front.

 |How do I apply for a Building Permit?